kvizmd/monoblindspot/splits/nusc/README.md

 # nuScenes

-`splits/nusc` is an as-is split of the train-val provided by the official.
+ `splits/nusc` is a split based on train-val published by the official, the static frames are removed by a preprocessing similar to that of [SfMLearner](https://github.com/tinghuiz/SfMLearner).
-It also does not remove static frames as used in the self-supervised monocular depth estimation community.

 `splits/nusc/bs` is a split excluding those that do not have enough frames in before or after.

 ### Directory Structure
 Download the entire Full dataset (v1.0) from [the official site](https://www.nuscenes.org/nuscenes#download) and put it in place as follows